 “I have no answer that would satisfy your heart: God gives us what we require when we require it.
-Matthew holds different ideas on such matters, but I believe when the Bible says that God created man in his own image that means God has his own foibles.
+Matthew holds different ideas on such matters, but I believe when the Bible says God created man in his own image such means God has his own foibles.
 He is a bit selfish.
 God wished to surround himself with the laughter of children—the most magical sound in the world.
 Therefore, sometimes He does the selfish thing and calls the child home early.
 It is the only explanation which makes any sense.”

 Elizabeth brushed away her tears.
 “I shall endeavor to accept your explanation, Mary.
 It makes as much sense as any other.”

 “You cannot argue with a woman named Mary so close to the celebration of our Lord’s birth,” Mrs. Joseph teasingly reasoned.